TAX ASSISTANCE FOR FOREIGN STUDENTS

 Once I mail the return, how long will it take to process?

 It will generally take the IRS and Franchise Tax Board 4 to 6 weeks to process your return from the time you mail it.
 If you opted for direct deposit of your refund, it will be another week after that to see it appear in your bank account.
-International students cannot e-file their returns.
+International students cannot e-file their state returns but may e-file their federal tax returns.

 I already filed a return through Turbotax and found out later that it was incorrect.
 What can I do?

 We can prepare an amendment (IRS Form 1040X) for you!
 We will need to see a copy of your incorrect return and wages.
 You will still have to fill out the intake/interview sheet.
 Amendments generally take a few days longer to prepare.
 You may end up owing some money back to the IRS if you took education credits on the IRS 1040 or the renters credit on the CA 540.
 The amendment must be mailed and only after the incorrect return has been processed.
 Note that it generally takes the IRS roughly 8-12 weeks to process an amendment.

 What if incorrectly withheld?

 IF YOU HAD SOCIAL SECURITY OR MEDICARE TAXES WITHHELD from your paycheck (this should be easy to tell by looking at Boxes 3, 4, 5 and 6 of your W-2’s), first try to contact your employer to get your money back (before you get your taxes done) so that by the time you get to your tax site, they will know if you need to file an IRS Form 843.

 If you’re unsuccessful in getting your employer to get you a reimbursement, you can use our 843 Packet Guide (which highlights the instructions in IRS Pub.
 4011 – PDF Page 18 and IRS Pub.
 519 – Chapter 8).
 To summarize:

 - Wait 6 weeks after filing your tax return.